thanpolas/thanpolas.github.com/_posts/javascript/2013-03-30-development-using-namespaces.md

 ![console-autocomplete][]
 ![console-object][]

 This simple fact provides you with very powerful debugging capabilities.
-During development, making an effort to *encapsulate* your code in IIFE's and forego of the javascript console is something that I never understood.
+During development, making an effort to *encapsulate* your code in <abbr title="Immediately-Invoked Function Expression">IIFE</abbr>'s and forego of the javascript console is something that I never understood.
 Even when I am forced to develop using CJS or AMD patterns I take extra care to expose everything, even private variables and methods, so I can easily observe how they evolve in their lifetime.

 > I don't want to expose the internal methods and variables!

 Sure!
 Your development environment, has nothing to do with how your application will eventually be served to the end-client.
 You can feel free to expose everything during development and be rest assured that you won't be *exposed*.
-After your application is built, add one more simple step to wrap your bundled code in an IIFE, whoop nothing exposed!
+After your application is built, add one more simple step to wrap your bundled code in an <abbr title="Immediately-Invoked Function Expression">IIFE</abbr>, whoop nothing exposed!

 {% highlight javascript %}
 (function(){<%=application%>}).call(this);